tiffanymtang/NISS-SAID-2022/README.md

 ### Accessability Statement

 The graphic employs color-blind and monochromatic vision friendly color scales based on those used by the New York Times.
-Although we provide text headers, text descriptions of time-series trends, and a zoom option on the map, there is no alt-text in our graphic and there is no option to select the initial state in the state-level time series plot except to click on the map.
+We provide text headers, text descriptions of time-series trends, and a zoom option on the map.
+We note the following limitations.
+There is no alt-text in our graphic and there is no option to select the initial state in the state-level time series plot except to click on the map.
 This might be difficult for users on small screens, such as cellphones or e-readers.
 The graphic may also be difficult to navigate for users who favor keyboard controls over the use of mouse or touch screen controls.
-The graphic is currently only avaliable in English.
-Langugage options, text size or font adjustment options, and an option to have text read out to the user could be added to improve accessability.
+The graphic is currently only available in English.
+Language options, text size or font adjustment options, and an option to have text read out to the user could be added to improve accessibility.

 ### Launching the Application Locally